OmarShaikh/iota/README.md

 ## Instructions to run

+1. Run npm install in root folder
-1. edit webpack.config.js file by adding below code snippet to oneOf: [ ]
+2. edit webpack.config.js file by adding below code snippet to oneOf: [ ]

 ### // Adds support for LESS